Becoming a Certified Cave Diver

 This is where students begin making actual cave dives — under some fairly strict limitations.
 By limiting penetration gas to roughly 40 cubic feet, avoiding decompression and prohibiting any sort of jumps, gaps or complex navigation, we allow students to focus on things like basic dive planning, communication and emergency skills.

 Students who want to gain limited cave diving experience on their own, at the completion of this program, may do so — provided they understand that the cave community will be keeping them on a fairly short leash.

-This certification, as with all NSS-CDS certifications does not ever expire.
+This certification does not expire.
 It used to expire after 18 months.

 Apprentice Cave Diver

 By the time students complete the Apprentice level, we will have covered most or all of the academic knowledge and emergency skills required for full Cave Diver certification.
 Students may receive a limited introduction to decompression diving procedures, as they pertain to cave diving, and will make some simple explorations off the main line.

 It is at this point that students are ready to gain some more realistic cave diving experience on their own, if desired.
 Nevertheless, they are expected to keep all dives well within the limitations of their overall experience.

 This certifications expires after one year and is viewed as a stepping stone between Basic Cave and Full Cave with the expectation that Full Cave certification will be sought within that time frame.
 Any NSS-CDS Full Cave instructor can renew this rating.